hpennington/inertia-react/README.md

 The runtimes are deliberately parallel, but they are not at the same level of maturity.

-- **SwiftUI is strict about the bundled file.** With `dev: false` the container reads the resource during init and traps if it is missing or fails to decode. `[]` is valid; absent is a crash.
+- **SwiftUI is strict about the bundled file.** With `dev: false` the container reads the resource during init and traps if it is missing or fails to decode.
+A file with no animations in it is valid; an absent one is a crash.
 Compose and React log an error and leave the views at their layout positions instead.
 - **Interpolation differs.** SwiftUI fits a cubic spline across the whole track, so motion can overshoot a keyframe on the way to the next.
 Compose and React solve each segment with a cubic ease-in-out, which never overshoots.
 The poses at the keyframes are